 The Secretary of State's office publishes the Code of Colorado Regulations, the official record of all administrative rules adopted by State agencies.

-Colorado Limited Gaming Act with Constitutional Amendment - NOT UPDATED
+Colorado Limited Gaming Act with Constitutional Amendment - updated 5/6/20

 As of July 1, 2008, casinos are required to check an online database of persons who are delinquent in child support payments prior to awarding cash jackpot prizes that require an IRS form.
 If the winner of the cash prize is listed on the database, the casino is required to withhold the amount of the child support delinquency and submit it to the State.
 The withheld funds are directed to the Colorado Department of Human Services to be applied toward the delinquency.
 If the delinquency is less than the cash prize, the remainder is paid to the winner.

 On July 1, 2011, the intercept program was expanded to include debts for outstanding criminal restitution.
 Casinos still perform only one search, but the search checks for outstanding debt in both areas and forwards any intercepted amounts to the State.
 The withheld funds are first applied by the Colorado Department of Human Services to any delinquent child support, and next by the State Judicial Department to any outstanding criminal restitution.
 Any remainder is paid to the winner.